 - Appropriate Use Cases: Is Cannabis a Viable Treatment Option for Medical Purposes?

-Evaluating Cannabis Use and Abuse in the U.S.
+Evaluating Cannabis Use and Use in the U.S.

-In this section we examine statistics on the use and abuse of cannabis in the United States among various demographic groups.
+In this section we examine statistics on the use and dependence of cannabis in the United States among various demographic groups.

 According to the National Institute on Drug Abuse (NIDA), marijuana use is prevalent among teens in the United States.
 The NIDA’s 2015 data indicates that 15.5% of 8th graders, 31.1% of 10th graders, and 44.7% of 12th graders have used marijuana at least once in their lifetime.
 While these figures are alarming, data on more recent use sheds a bit of hope on the situation.